 Your diaphragm and lungs go hand in hand when it comes to breathing and singing if you limit one of them then you will indirectly limit both of them.
 If you are sitting down not only your breathing is affected but your entire chest voice as well.
 Having a powerful chest voice means that you can inhale plenty of air and you can control the airflow when it is coming out.
 As you are sitting down you can inhale less air and when you are exhaling while singing the air will be a lot more compressed.

 This compression or increased pressure is because you will try to inhale as much air as you can, in order to compensate for the bad singing posture.
 Just imagine yourself inflating a balloon, it is extremely easy if there is nothing obstructing the balloon to expand.
-Now imagine yourself sitting on the ballon and inflating it, even with less air in the ballon the pressure will still be greater than in its natural state.
+Now imagine yourself sitting on the balloon and inflating it, even with less air in the balloon the pressure will still be greater than in its natural state.